 - Easy to use – just turn it on and go.

 - Indoor tracking with WiFi possible.

-- You can set up a geofence for a certain area and the device will immediately send an alert via text or email if the tracker leaves that defined area.
+- You can set up a geofence with smart alerts for a restricted area and the device will immediately send an alert via text message or email if the tracker leaves that defined area.

 - If the tracker is in your car and the car is stolen, the police should be able to find it via the device’s track history.

 - Lifetime warranty: Family1st stand by their products – they provide unlimited support and a lifetime warranty.

 - Low battery alerts

 - 6 months sleep mode (battery lasts 6 months in sleep mode)